Azzc0/TWRA/docs/Functionmap.md

 - TWRA.lua (group composition changes)
 - features/AutoTanks.lua (tank assignments)

-### TWRA:GenerateOSDInfoForSection(section, relevantRows)
+### TWRA:GenerateOSDInfoForSection(section, relevantRows, isGroupAssignments)
-Creates a compact representation of player's assignments for OSD display.
+Creates a compact representation of player's assignments for OSD display, using nested arrays for each assignment.

 **Arguments:**
 - section: Section data
 - relevantRows: Array of row indices relevant to the player
+- isGroupAssignments: Boolean indicating if these are group-based assignments

 **Returns:**
-- Array of formatted assignment data for OSD
+- Array of formatted assignment data for OSD, with each entry being an array of role, icon, target, and tank names

 **Used in:**
+- TWRA:ProcessStaticPlayerInfo()
-- TWRA:ProcessPlayerInfo()
+- TWRA:ProcessDynamicPlayerInfo()
 - ui/OSDContent.lua

 ### TWRA:IsCellRelevantToPlayer(cellValue)